cxingkai/spelunky2-twitch/README.md

 ## Mod setup
 1. Install Modlunky if you haven't done so yet.
-2. Copy the `Spelunky Twitch Integration` folder into `Spelunky 2\Mods\Packs`.
+2. Copy the entire folder into `Spelunky 2\Mods\Packs`.
 You should see it show up in Modlunky.
 3. Create a reward for your channel called `the magic button`.
 For details on how to change this, check the "How to edit" section below.

 And we are finally done with the setup!